paldosh/INFM600/README.md

 # INFM600
-This is a test repository for INFM 600 class
+This is a test repository for INFM 600 class.

-All my assignments would be posted on this repository.
+All my individual assignments would be posted on this repository.

 Pal Doshi
 UID: 114824936